Siege of Numantia: Surrender

 The first ambassadors sent by Numantia asked for their liberty in return for complete surrender, but Scipio refused.
 They were killed upon return by the incredulous populace, who believed they had cut a deal with the Romans.
 The city refused to surrender and starvation set in.
 Cannibalism ensued and eventually some began to commit suicide with their whole families.
 The remnant population finally surrendered only after setting their city on fire.
 Scipio took it and had its ruins levelled.
 This was late in the summer of 133.

 Legacy

 The siege of Numantia was recorded by several Roman historians that admired the sense of freedom of the ancient Iberians and acknowledged their fighting skills against the Roman legions.
 Miguel de Cervantes (author of Don Quixote) wrote a play about the event, La Numancia, which stands today as his most well-known dramatic work.
 More recently, Carlos Fuentes has written a short story about the event, "The Two Numantias", published in his 1994 collection The Orange Tree.
 In 2017, the Spanish authorities organized a commemoration of the 2150th anniversary of the siege.
+Three ships of the Spanish Navy have borne the name Numancia in honor of the siege.